How to Select a D-Sub Hood for Your Application

 About NorComp’s D-Sub Hoods / D-Sub Backshells

 NorComp's D-Sub Hoods are designed to maximize Electromagnetic Interference (EMI) shielding, protecting your delicate electronic operations from interference from radio frequencies and nearby devices.
 Built for optimal connectivity and performance, our comprehensive D-Sub Hood products feature a variety of options to improve system stability while maximizing cable strain relief and preventing damage to wires and contacts.
-Visit us here for our more information on our ARMOR product offering.
+Visit us here for our more information on the ARMOR d-sub hood product offering.

 Whatever you need, NorComp can help.
 Contact us today to find out how we can meet all your connector manufacturing needs.